Nutrients in the St. Lawrence River

 The indicators reflect the state of water quality in the St. Lawrence River based on total phosphorus and total nitrogen concentrations.
 These concentrations do not reflect the effect of spills or other transient events unless they are frequent or long-lasting.

-Caution must be exercised when comparing these indicators with similar indicators for lakes.
+Caution must be used when comparing these indicators with similar indicators for lakes.
 In rivers, total phosphorus concentrations are influenced by suspended particles in the water that increase during high-flow events.
 Elevated total nitrogen concentrations result from high runoff associated with precipitation, which washes nitrogen out of soils.
 This situation differs in lake ecosystems, as suspended particles generally settle out.
-However, it is still reasonable to compare lake and river systems as long as the methods used to determine the water quality classifications are clear.
+However, it is still reasonable to compare lake and river systems, as long as the methods used to determine the water quality classifications are clear.

 Resources